Profiscience/ko-component-router/docs/middleware.md

 _Hopefully_ it's pretty obvious what is going on here, but if not, I'll elaborate.

-Generator middleware is expected to yield up to 3 times, and will be resumed at various times during the page lifecycle.
+Generator middleware is expected to yield up to 3 times, and will be resumed at the same points in the lifecycle: beforeRender, afterRender, beforeDispose, and afterDispose.

 Function entry to the first `yield` contains logic to be executed before the component is initialized, the second just after render, the third just before dispose, and the last just after.

-Yielding a promise is supported for async operations
+Yielding a promise is supported for async operations.

+I :heart: future JS.

+## Execution Order

 Middleware is executed in the following order...